Online and Happy:

 *This presentation will examine music interaction and instruction possibilities that online faculty can utilize for class management and creative teaching.
 Among topics included will be: innovative evaluation and assignment techniques, live video conferencing with students, colleague meetings online, whiteboard interaction possibilities, and archiving of teaching sessions for student referral.

 *Multimedia assignment considerations will include interactive “voiceovers” for composition musical analysis, and tutorial instruction utilizing Camtasia, SnagIt, and similar screen saving programs.
+Examination of new "In the Clouds" opportunities will be examined.
+Edmodo, Moodle, Soundation, MindMeister, and the MusicFirst Subscribe Service software as well as MOOCS and their availability will be covered.
+Webinars and development of video communications will be discussed and information provided for development.
 Examples of multimedia student assignments created with Keynote/Powerpoint will be illustrated.

 *Interactive performance activities, and online music lessons that can be included as part of your music curriculum will be considered.
 Websites like noteflight, and musescore will be examined for their contributions to online teaching, as will music article reference sites such as JSTOR.
-Grading templates, hidden features in your college browser, and available online resources for theory, composition, performance, and music education will be examined.
+Grading templates, , and available online resources for theory, composition, performance, and music education will be examined.